There is a grim saying: “Each country gets the leader it deserves”. Is it true, or how much of it is true, especially with regard to Russia?

-In Western countries there have been, and still are, people (overwhelmingly men!) with dubious character features: Nixon and Trump in the U.S.; Sarkozy in France; the most recent Prime Minister in the UK etc. Since these leaders always have to face a next election or, according to their country’s constitution, will have to leave office one day, their rule will always remain limited.
+In Western countries there have been, and still are, people (overwhelmingly men!) with dubious character features: Nixon and Trump in the US; Sarkozy in France; Boris Johnson in the UK etc. Since these leaders always have to face a next election or, according to their country’s constitution, will have to leave office one day, their rule will always remain limited.
 One most recent example is Donald Trump, who lost office after four years.

 My argument is that it is not so much about the individual characteristics of leaders but the democratic framework within which they have to operate.
 Firstly democracy – the rule of the people – is able to correct and punish mistakes by leaders.
 This is why genuinely free elections are so important: those elected know that they cannot do whatever they like.